pivotal/docs-tap/getting-started.md

     kubectl apply -f k8s-resource.yaml --namespace accelerator-system
     ```

-5. The Tanzu Application Platform GUI will refresh periodically and once the refresh happens the new accelerator should become available.
-After waiting a few minutes try clicking the “Create” button on the left-side navigation bar of Tanzu Application Platform GUI to see if it shows up.
+5. The Tanzu Application Platform GUI refreshes periodically.
+Once the GUI refreshes, the new accelerator becomes available.
+After waiting a few minutes, click the **Create** button on the left-side navigation bar of the Tanzu Application Platform GUI to see if the accelerator appears.

 #### Using accelerator.yaml